mzelling/repliclust/docs/source/index.rst

 It is based on data set *archetypes*, high-level geometric blueprints that allow you to sample many data sets with the same overall geometric structure.

-.. note:: This project forms part of the author's PhD thesis at Caltech.

 .. toctree::
     install
     user_guide